Stellar initial mass function in the 100-pc solar neighbourhood: Introduction

-There are two key issues in the field of IMF.
-The first is the nature of the IMF, that is, why the IMF is in the form of power-law combined with several characteristic masses.
-The power-law form seems to point out a generally scale-free process in the star-forming event, while the emergence of characteristic masses (turning points/break points/peaks) in the middle of power-law might indicate additional physics that provide a termination scale for the cascade \citep{Guszejnov2016} of star formation.
+Two key issues dominate the field of IMF research.
+The first concerns the nature of the IMF: specifically, why the IMF takes the form of a power law combined with several characteristic masses.
+The power-law form suggests a generally scale-free process during star formation, whereas the emergence of characteristic masses (turning points/break points/peaks) within the power law may indicate additional physics that provides a termination scale for the star formation cascade \citep{Guszejnov2016,gjergo2026}.

 The second is the variation of the IMF \citep{kroupa2013}.
 Theories of star formation predict that the IMF varies with the stellar environment \citep{bonnell2006, clark2011}.
-However, in early studies, star counts in star-resolving regions did not observe variations in the IMF over $3\sigma$ level \citep{natebastian2010}.
+However, in early studies, star counts in star-resolving regions did not observe variations in the IMF over $3\sigma$ level \citep[but see \citealt{kroupa2026} for an up-to-date review]{natebastian2010}.
 As the quality of observational data improved, many studies reported evidence of IMF variations across different galactic environments recently.
 Since these studies focused on extragalactic systems, what they discovered are actually the variation of the gwIMFs.
 According to the IGIMF theory \citep{Weidner2005}, the high-mass end of the gwIMF is varying with the average star formation rate (SFR) of galaxies even when setting the stellar IMF universal.
 This means that, in composite populations, the stellar IMF and star formation history (SFH) are highly degenerated at high-mass end ($m\gtrsim 1.0 M_{\odot}$).
-Therefore, if we want to study the variation of stellar IMF in composite stellar systems, it is simpler to do it in the low-mass end ($m\lesssim 1.0 M_{\odot}$) where stars hardly evolve during their life-time, and where the composite IMF is equally to stellar IMF.
+Therefore, if we want to study the variation of stellar IMF in composite stellar systems, it is simpler to do it in the low-mass end ($m\lesssim 1.0 M_{\odot}$) where stars hardly evolve during their lifetime, and where, assuming a universal lower mass limit for the IMF regardless of age and metallicity, the integrated gwIMF of the field population approximates the underlying stellar IMF.